jeromecoupe/iad_eleventy_introduction/eleventy_introduction_en.md

 Each time you generate your site, Eleventy will execute that script and treat the JSON file returned by the API like a static one.

+The [Eleventy Fetch plugin](https://www.11ty.dev/docs/plugins/fetch/) allows you to simplfy your API calls et to locally cache responses during a configurable time period.

 ### Permalinks and URLs

 By default, Eleventy will use the folders and files structure in your source directory to generate static files in your output folder.